Joan Ablon, Ph.D., University of California, San Francisco, Professor Emerita

 Additional material may be requested (i.e., if the review committee is unable to locate and/or retrieve the nominee’s materials through databases and libraries).

 Application packets can be sent electronically to: firstname.lastname@example.org and to email@example.com with “SENIOR SCHOLAR” in the subject line.
 Materials sent via USPS should be sent to Society for Disability Studies, PO Box #5570, Eureka, CA 95502, USA.
 Do expect a confirmation email.

 The recipient of the SDS Senior Scholar Award will receive the following recognition:

-- her/his name permanently posted on the SDS website as a recipient of the award;
+- Her/his/their name permanently posted on the SDS Website as a recipient of the award.

 - A certificate of recognition.

 - An invitation to present to the Society for Disability Studies Membership.